influxdata/telegraf-operator/examples/kustomize/README.md

 This examples shows how to use the telegraf-operator to add monitoring to resources managed by Kustomize

-We're taking a look at an exaple about deploying mysql
+We're taking a look at an example about deploying mysql

 ## Usage